 Many of the mammals with which we’re familiar might not have had the opportunity to evolve.

 “You can’t underestimate the importance of that extinction 66 million years ago in really hitting the reset button for mammals and clearing the playing field,” adds Farke.

 Already in the Cretaceous there were numerous fluffy, feathered theropods scampering in the trees.
 Assuming that flowering plants continued to spread and thrive as they did in our history, then could primate-like dinosaurs have specialised to take advantage of the fruit they produced?
-Prof Matthew Bonnan, a palaeobiologist at Stockton University in New Jersey, argues that primates evolved large, forward-facing eyes with colour vision to forage for fruit.
+Prof Matthew Bonnan, a palaeobiologist at Stockton University in New Jersey, argues that the evolution of primates’ large, forward-facing eyes with colour vision was primarily to forage for fruit.

 “Is there a connection between being frugivorous [fruit-eating] and having a larger brain?
 We don’t know, but one could imagine arboreal dinosaurs that formed a co-evolutionary relationship with flowering plants by eating their fruits and dispersing the seeds,” he says.
 “Whether these fruit-eating dinosaurs would have evolved complex social groups like primates is pure speculation.”

 Other ecological spaces little explored by dinosaurs were aquatic environments.
 “In mammals we’ve seen a return to the sea, in several different iterations,” says Farke.
 “We’ve had things like whales and manatees that have gone back into the oceans, and things like otters that spend a lot of time in the water.
 It’s cool to think about what dinosaurs could have looked like if they’d gone in a cetacean direction.”

 But if their giant marine reptile relatives – the mosasaurs and plesiosaurs – had survived, then dinosaurs might have found it hard to get a foothold.